UXCXNZ/icf-core-competencies/README.md

 - Partner with client on designing accountability methods
 - Celebrate the client's progress and learning
 - Partner with client on how they want to complete the session

+## Understanding PCC Markers

+The PCC Markers are behaviors that represent demonstration of the Core Competencies in a coaching conversation at the Professional Certified Coach (PCC) level.
+These markers support a performance evaluation process that is fair, consistent, valid, reliable, repeatable and defensible.

+Key points about PCC Markers:
+- They are used by assessors to evaluate coaching performance for ICF credentials
+- They represent observable behaviors in coaching conversations
+- They should NOT be used as a checklist in a formulaic manner
+- They can help coaches identify areas for growth and skill development
+- A minimum number of markers need to be demonstrated to pass PCC performance evaluations

+For a detailed visualization of how these competencies and markers relate to each other, see the [Competency Marker Map](visualization/competency-marker-map.md).

 ## Contributing